Josh-writes/xteink-writer-firmwaree/README.md

-#Disclaimer

-This is an indie project that is a work in project.
-It may have problems and there is no gaurantee it will work with your keyboard or your setup.
-This is my first open source project and the first time to write firmware.
-Feel free to open a dialgue in the issues with me and we can work on it together.
-Thanks for checking out my project.

 # MicroSlate

 A dedicated writing firmware for the **Xteink X4** e-paper device.
 Pairs with any Bluetooth keyboard and saves notes to MicroSD.